HOW MOVERS CHARGE

 HOW MOVERS GIVE COST ESTIMATES OR QUOTES

 INTERNET QUOTES: BE CAREFUL!
 The Internet is a valuable tool for investigating movers and comparing average moving costs.
 However, you should not commit to using a mover found this way without acquiring a lot more information.
-For example, you need to know where the mover is physically located, in case you later discover loss or damage and are unsuccessful in reaching the mover by telephone.
+For example, you need to know where the mover is physically located, in case you later discover loss or damages and are unsuccessful in reaching the mover by telephone.
 Also, the website may actually be for a moving services broker, who arranges for a moving company to perform the move.
 As a result, somebody you have never heard of or researched, such as an uncertificated mover, may show up in a rental truck with a crew having a questionable reputation and an unprofessional attitude.

 Additionally, you may want to include MovingScam.com in your research of moving companies.
 That site specializes in warning customers about moving companies.
 (See “Related Links” at the end of the Table of Contents on the right of the screen.)
 Remember to check the Commission’s website to verify that a mover is properly certificated to perform intrastate moves:

 PLEASE PROCEED CAUTIOUSLY WHEN BOOKING A MOVE OVER THE INTERNET.